To start the Trio analysis:

 - Alleles called in the corresponding parent (e.g. mother).

 - Inheritance status.
-Can be one of the following values, or a combination of these: 'De novo', 'Recessive', 'Inherited from both', 'Inherited from either', 'Inherited from (Name of parent track)'.
-For example, a proband homozygous for a variant that only one parent (the mother in this case) presents will result in an inheritance described as "De novo, inherited from mother".
+Can be one of the following values: 'De novo', 'Accumulative', 'Inherited from both', 'Inherited from either', 'Inherited from (Name of parent track)'.

 - Mendelian inheritance problem

 - Variants not following the mendelian inheritance pattern are marked here with 'Yes'.